4th National Congress of the Chinese Communist Party: Agenda

 Congress was attended by several important figures within the Comintern and the CCP.
 This included Chen Duxiu, Cai Hesen, Qu Qiubai, Tan Pingshan, Zhou Enlai, Peng Shuzhi, Zhang Tailei, Chen Tanqiu, Li Weihan, Li Lisan, Wang Hebo, Xiang Ying, and Grigori Voitinsky.

-Congress noted: "A classless society, in the event of a people's revolution, must oppose both left and right-leaning thoughts."
-Congress also pointed that right-wing politics is the main ideological threat of the CCP.
-It was determined that the CCP must achieve a "completely democratic political platform within and out of the Kuomintang while maintaining the independence of the CCP.", and using propaganda to expand left-leaning factions of the party, attaining support from the moderates while opposing right-wing politics.
-The party was also directed by the congress to assist in Kuomintang's political movements.

 12 resolutions were passed in congress.
 14 members were elected during the process for the newly formed 4th Central Committee of the Chinese Communist Party.
 After congress, the first meeting of the 4th Central Committee was held, electing 5 party members, namely Chen Duxiu (as the general secretary), Peng Shuzhi, Zhang Guotao, Cai Hesen and Qu Qiubai to form the party's Central Bureau (a precursor to the Politburo).

 Congress simultaneously made revisions to the party constitution.
 During the 2nd National Congress of the Chinese Communist Party, it was decided that party organizations of the lowest-tier were to be referred as "committees" composed of 3 to 5 party members.
 By the 3rd Congress, it was changed to "small groups" of 5 to 10 party members.
 However, revisions of the 4th Congress renamed them " to "branches", while dictating that a "branch" could be formed with the participation of 3 or more party members.